PPPSONAL/php_emp_assignment/readmeAngular.md

 Explain the Importance of HttpClient.
 ```
-HttpClient is a simplified Http API for Angular applications.
+HttpClient is a simplified package of Angular applications to called Http API.
+It provides:
+Observable APIs,
+Error handling mechanisms,
+Testability,
-It gives better observable APIs, better error handling mechanisms, testability, request and response interception, typed request and response objects.
+Request and response interception,
+Typed request and response objects.
 ```

 What is SPA in Angular?